geo-python/site/source/lessons/L6/pandas-analysis.rst

     data.columns

 Okey there are quite many columns and we are not interested to use all of them.
-Let's select only columns that might be used to detect unexceptional weather conditions, i.e. 'YR--MODAHRMN', 'DIR', 'SPD', 'GUS','TEMP', 'MAX', 'MIN'
+Let's select only columns that might be used to detect unexceptional weather conditions, i.e. YR--MODAHRMN, DIR, SPD, GUS, TEMP, MAX, and MIN.

 .. ipython:: python